sablier-labs/docs/docs/concepts/02-streaming.md

 ## What are the benefits?

 Conventional lump-sum payments come with inherent challenges such as the need for trust between parties, slow processing times, and susceptibility to errors.
-Asset streaming, or continuous by-the-second payments, addresses these issues and offers additional benefits (see [Use Cases](/concepts/use-cases)).
+Token streaming, or continuous by-the-second payments, addresses these issues and offers additional benefits (see [Use Cases](/concepts/use-cases)).

 First, streaming involves a significantly smaller degree of trust compared to lump-sum payments, as it eliminates the